-Warm & sophisticated with glorious golden sands just a stone's throw away
+Elegant living with glorious golden sands just a stone's throw away.

 Sitting room/dining area with two large sofas set around a wood burning stove.
 Technology includes a 50” Smart TV with DVD player and a selection of DVDs.
-There is a cleverly designed pull down bed which is integrated into the wall cavity and can be included as an extra at an additional charge of £40 for 1 - 3 nights and £80 for 4 - 7 nights.
+There is a cleverly designed pull down double bed which is integrated into the wall cavity and can be included as an extra at an additional charge of £100.
 There is a formal dining space with seating for four.

 Bathroom with large walk in double shower with rainforest head, heated towel rail, underfloor heating, double vanity unit, shaving point and WC.